-The Year 11course involves the study of design, communication methods, construction techniques, innovations, fibres, yarns, fabrics and the textile industry.
-Practical experiences are integrated throughout the content areas and include experimental work and project work.
+The Year 11 course involves the study of design, communication techniques, manufacturing methods, fibres, yarns, fabrics and the Australian Textile Industry.
+Practical experiences, experimenting and product manufacturing are integrated throughout the content areas and include the completion of two preliminary textile projects.
+These projects develop each student's creative abilities and skills in designing, manipulating, experimenting and selecting appropriate fabrics for an end use.

-The Year 12 course builds upon the Year 11 course and involves the study of the history and culture of design, contemporary designers, emerging technologies, sustainable technologies, consumer issues and the marketplace.
-This course culminates in the development of a Major Textiles Project which is specific to a selected focus area and which includes supporting documentation and textile item/s.
+The HSC course builds upon the Preliminary course and involves the study of fabric colouration and decoration, historical design development, cultural factors that influence design and designers, contemporary designers, end-use applications of textiles, innovations and emerging textile technologies, appropriate textile technology and environmental sustainability, current issues and the marketplace.

-Year 11Course
+This course involves the development of a Major Textiles Project, worth 50% of the HSC mark.
+The project is selected from one of the five focus areas and enables students to explore an area of interest.
+The project has two components: the supporting documentation and textile item(s).